 * You will see Aunt Tina don’t claim that knowing how to use “please” and “thank you” is the most important thing a mother should know.
 She probably made her statement on manners because she sees mothers and children falling short in one area, and it is possible that Paul made the Titus statement because this is where the church in Crete falls short.
 It does not say reverence, slander and alcohol avoidance, and teaching are the most important qualities older women should have.
 Even less does it suggest that these are the only qualities older women (women elders?) need.

 * The text certainly imply that women should learn how to love their family, keep the home, and submit.

 * The text does not imply that these are the only things younger women should learn, nor that it is the most important thing women should learn.
 Confused?
 Compare it to Titus 2:6, which tell young men to be sober-minded – and give no other qualities young men should have.
 By Titus 2 alone, a cold, calculating young man who murders for money would be a “biblical” man.
 But we know such a man is not a Christian, because the bible is bigger than Titus 2.
 Similarly, the Titus 2 words are not the only things Christian women should do, as the rest of scripture show gives many other messages.

-* Aunt Tina don’t say siblings, fathers, any family friend who gives the children cookies (“what word did you just forget to say, when I gave you cookies?”- Aunt Tina) should stay out of teaching this.
+* Aunt Tina don’t say siblings, fathers, any family friend who gives the children cookies (“what word did you just forget to say, when I gave you cookies?” – from someone who is not the mother) should stay out of teaching this.
 And the text does not imply that keeping the home**, loving children, not being enslaved to wine, or being subject, are things husbands do not have to do.